Fix WordPress White Screen Of Death Error 2020

 Corrupted file(s): Your WordPress database or files may be corrupted due to virus or malware.
 Maybe deleted by hackers another cause.
 Contact your web host and ask them to diagnose the problem.

-Server down: Access your site via proxy server like kproxy.com or anonymouse.org.
+Server down: Access your site via a proxy server like kproxy.com or anonymouse.org.
 Try to ping your site via command prompt.
 Many hosting providers notify customers when servers are down, whether it’s planned downtime or not.

 Conclusion: We face WordPress white screen of death many times and solve it with different – different method.
-It depends on causes if you facing the similar issue and not able to solve it, let us know by comments.
-If you also have any other solution to WordPress white screen of death issue apart from this post please inform us to update our post.
+It depends on causes if you facing a similar issue and not able to solve it, let us know by comments.
+If you also have any other solution to the WordPress white screen of death issue apart from this post please inform us to update our post.

 If you get help from this post kindly share it to get help others.